goabstract/abstract-sdk/docs/authentication.md

 ## Using a token

 To use the token simply save it in your environment as `ABSTRACT_TOKEN` and it will automatically be used.
-You can also use another method to load the token and pass it to the SDK on initialization – see [Getting Started](/docs/getting-started) for more details.
+You can also use another method to load the token and pass it to the SDK on initialization – see [Configuration](/docs/configuration) for more details.